kineticdata/peripherals-zoom/handlers/zoom_api_v1/readme.md

 **Error Handling**: Select between returning an error message, or raising an exception.

 **Method**:
-  HTTP Method to use for the Kinetic Core API call being made.
+  HTTP Method to use for the Zoom API call being made.
   Options are:
   - GET
   - POST